MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/callout-ad-extension.md

 **Delete:** Read-only

 ### <a name="editorialreasoncode"></a>Editorial Reason Code
 A code that identifies the reason for the failure.
-For a list of possible reason codes, see [Editorial Failure Reason Codes](../guides/editorial-failure-reason-codes.md).
+For a list of possible reason codes, see [Editorial Reason Codes](../guides/editorial-failure-reason-codes.md).

 **Add:** Read-only
 **Update:** Read-only